scummvm/scummvm/doc/docportal/getting_started/android.rst

 You will need to transfer all the required game data files to your device, into a folder accessible by the ScummVM app.

+ScummVM has built-in Cloud functionality, which allows you to connect your Google Drive, OneDrive, Box or Dropbox account.
+For more information, see the :doc:`cloud_and_lan` page.

-There are a few options:
+There are a few other options for transferring the game files:

  - Copying the files directly onto the microSD card, if your device has one.
  - USB transfer from a computer.
 To complete file transfer via USB cable, tap the **Charging this device via USB notification** when the device is connected.
 Select **Use USB for** and then **File Transfer**.
 An Android File Transfer window will open.
- - Uploading the files to a cloud service such as Dropbox, and then downloading them to your device.
- - Downloading games such as freeware games or those from digital distributors such `GOG.com <gog.com>`_  or `Steam <steam.steampowered.com>`_ directly to the device.
+ - Downloading games such as freeware games or those from digital distributors such `GOG.com <gog.com>`_  or `Steam <steam.steampowered.com>`_ directly to your device.

 For more information on which files ScummVM requires, and how to add and play games, see `adding and playing games <adding_games>`_.